hair loss in men and women

 Fascinating Fact: Hair loss often goes unnoticed until around 50% of hair is lost.
 So if you're spotting thinning or a bald area, chances are more than half the hair is already gone in that spot.

-So, Why Do Men And Women Lose Hair Differently?
+Why Do Hair Loss in Men And Women Differently?

 Women, on the other hand, have less DHT hair loss and instead have menopause-related hair loss.
 As women age, they experience hormonal fluctuations, specifically a decrease in progesterone and estrogen which results in hair shedding, a change in the thickness, and quality of hair.
 A decrease in progesterone and estrogen also sparks an increase in androgens.
 These are male hormones that can be found in small amounts in women, rather than larger amounts in men.
 Androgens can cause the hair follicles on the head to shrink, resulting in a type of hair loss known as androgenic alopecia.